 Best Seasons for Gosaikunda Lake Trek

-Spring is the second-best season for the Gosaikunda Trek.
+- Spring (March to May): Spring is the second-best season for the Gosaikunda Trek.
 Langtang National Park comes alive with blooming rhododendrons in shades of red, pink, and yellow.
 The trails are lined with pine and maple, and the air is filled with floral scents.
 Wildlife is active, and with some luck, you may spot the rare red panda.
 The weather is stable—cool, dry, and ideal for trekking.

-Autumn is the most popular season for the trek due to clear skies, dry trails, and moderate temperatures.
+- Autumn (September to November): Autumn is the most popular season for the trek due to clear skies, dry trails, and moderate temperatures.
 With minimal rain, there are fewer leeches and insects.
 Views of peaks like Langtang Lirung, Ganesh Himal, Himalchuli, and Dorje Lakpa are crystal clear, and the trails are in excellent condition.

 Meals During the Trek